Helmut Duckadam: Club career

 In his first two seasons with Steaua, Duckadam had to compete with Vasile Iordache and Gheorghe Nițu.
 Afterwards he became first-choice goalkeeper, winning The Double in the 1984–85 season when he was used in 31 league matches by coaches Florin Halagian and Emerich Jenei, managing to not concede any goals for 606 consecutive minutes.
 He also played the entire match in the 2–1 victory in the Cupa României final over Universitatea Craiova.
 In the same season he made his debut in European competitions as he appeared in both legs of the 1–0 aggregate loss to A.S.
 Roma in the first round of the European Cup Winners' Cup, managing to save a penalty executed by Ubaldo Righetti.
 In the following season, Duckadam won another championship title, playing 32 league games under the guidance of Jenei.
 The coach also used him in all nine games in the historical European Cup campaign in which Duckadam conceded only five goals.
 In the final he saved four consecutive penalty shots in the shoot-out, from José Ramón Alexanko, Ángel Pedraza, Pichi Alonso and Marcos in the eventual 2–0 victory against Barcelona.
 After saving the fourth penalty, Romanian commentator Teoharie Coca-Cosma enthusiastically yelled the famous phrase:"Duckadam saves!
 We are finalists!
 We won the Cup!"
 His performance of saving four penalties in one game was listed as a record by The Guinness Book of World Records.
 Steaua's first game after their European Cup win was a 5–1 victory over Progresul București in the Cupa României quarter-finals in which Duckadam scored the second goal of his career from a penalty, encouraged by the 70,000 fans who chanted his name when it was awarded.
 Duckadam won the Romanian Footballer of the Year award in 1986 and in the same year he was nominated for the Ballon d'Or.

 In the summer of 1986, while at a campfire in Arad, Duckadam suffered an accident as he slipped on the grass, leaning on his right arm, which resulted in great pain and his hand bruised.
 At the hospital he was diagnosed with a blood clot that blocked the circulation in his arm so he underwent an operation.
 Because of this he couldn't play football at high level anymore, three years later attempting a comeback at Vagonul Arad where he stayed from 1989 until 1991, then between 1993 and 1994 he was at CPL Arad, with both spells in the Romanian lower leagues.

-On 25 March 2008, Duckadam was decorated by the President of Romania, Traian Băsescu, with the Ordinul "Meritul Sportiv" – (The Medal "The Sportive Merit") – class II, for his part in winning the 1986 European Cup.